openshift/hypershift/docs/content/getting-started.md

 ---
-title: Quickstart
+title: Getting started
 ---

-# HyperShift Quickstart
+# Getting started

 HyperShift is middleware for hosting OpenShift control planes at scale that solves for cost and time to provision, as well as portability cross cloud with